Delenn517/Dreamgrove-Musings/readme.md

 [Raid Cleave](https://www.wowhead.com/talent-calc/druid/feral/DARAUEEBCYpCFREExRQQBBOVRURRQVFVIUVRQCFQ)
 [Alternative L/R LI Single Target](https://www.wowhead.com/talent-calc/druid/feral/DARAUEEBCYpCFREExRQQBROVBAZRVVFUiURBQBE)
 [Alternative L/R BrS Single Target](https://www.wowhead.com/talent-calc/druid/feral/DARAUEEBCQpCFREExhUQBROVFAVRUVFViURBQCBQ) (slightly worse).
-- Note: generally best to play 'Standard Convoke' for single-target, assuming you have an on-use trinket like Ashes or Witherbark's.
+- Note: For single target, it is generally best to play 'Standard Convoke'  assuming you have an on-use trinket like Ashes or Witherbark's.
 They sim equally, however Convoke offers more burst, and pulls ahead with Augmentation buffing you.
 Kill timers can also play a factor; if you are unsure, stick to Convoke.
 If you do play L/R, Infected Wounds can optionally be swapped for Lunar Inspiration with T31 as well.

 ### Vault of the Incarnates Raid Boss Talents
 [Eranog](https://www.wowhead.com/talent-calc/druid/feral/DARAUEEBCYZCFRUExRQQBROVRQRRUVFVIVVBQCFU)